merenlab/merenlab.org/courses/PFLS/index.md

 As tracking changes through version control systems is not limited to code, it is particularly useful for scientists whose work requires them to write things, whether those things are experimental protocols, code, or text, and whether their priority is to track the evolution of their work, collaborate with others, and ensure reproducibility.

 In the past few sections of this course, we focused heavily on text-based communication with your computer.
-You wrote commands in your terminal, put a few of them in a file to run tasks in batch, implemented comprehensive shell scripts.
+You wrote commands in your terminal, put a few of them in a file to run tasks in batch, and implemented comprehensive shell scripts.
 Now that we have explored the benefits of version control in managing changes, let's look at how it integrates with text-based workflows and cloud services.

 ### Introduction to Git